egorkudelya/anechka/README.md

 ## Demo

 Let's query some data and test searching capabilities of the engine.
-For example, executing RequestTokenSearchWithContext and passing it some token, in our сфыу "conscientious", returns the following tuple:
+For example, executing RequestTokenSearchWithContext and passing it some token, in our case "conscientious", returns the following tuple:

 ![Example Image](https://drive.google.com/uc?id=1HLaM91TeJT5SEHFjjzqb3R2h5JZJC4V3)

-As you can see, the message conforms to the format specified in the proto file -- we got back the time it took to execute the query in ms and a number of json documents, where each document contains a path to the file and a context array with the searched token.
+As you can see, the message conforms to the format specified in the proto file -- we got back the time it took to execute the query in ms and a number of json documents, where each document contains the path to the file and a context array with the searched token.